-They work very closely with a dedicated support staff that includes acupuncturists, massage therapists, physical therapists, certified nutritionists and a holistic medical doctor to ensure that a thorough and effective treatment plan is formulated to address your individual needs as a patient.
+He works very closely with a dedicated support staff that includes acupuncturists, massage therapists, physical therapists, certified nutritionists and a holistic medical doctor to ensure that a thorough and effective treatment plan is formulated to address your individual needs as a patient.
 This is chiro at its absolute best!

 Our chiropractic approach to healthcare is holistic, stressing the patient’s overall health and wellness.
 It recognizes that many factors affect health, including exercise, diet, rest, environment, heredity, and spinal nerve stress.

 As chiropractors, we provide natural, drug free, non-surgical health treatments and rely on the body’s inherent recuperative abilities.
 The focus points are the spinal column, muscles, ligaments, tendons, nervous system, discs, joints and their relationship to body function.